 Options

 Open Intercept options to set intercepted content types.
+Content types excluded here will not be intercepted even if other rules would otherwise include them.

 You can also disable automatic decompression of message data.
 This will usually cause the data to get left in compressed (e.g. gzipped) format.